S-ghanbary98/exchange_rates_API_Package/README.md

 - The `rates` function then displays all the exchange rates against the chosen base currency.
 - `single_rate` function can display single rates.

-- Result is both printed in the terminal anc can be found in `Exchange.txt` file
+- Result is both printed in the terminal anc can be found in `rates.txt` file

 ```
 import json